CHTC/Articles/2025-2-27-record-ospool-contributing-institutions.md

 excerpt: "In the past year, 75 institutions contributed to the OSPool, setting a new record for the number of contributors."
 ---

 An increasing number of campuses across the country are making an impact on science and [contributing a share of their computing capacity](https://osg-htc.org/services/open_science_pool/institutions) to the OSPool.
-The OSPool is a crucial resource for researchers across the United States, providing access to any researcher affiliated with a U.S. institution to large-scale computational capacity to drive progress in open science.
+The OSPool is a crucial resource for researchers across the United States, providing access to any researcher affiliated with a U.S. institution to large-scale computational capacity to drive progress in science.
 Using [HTCondor](https://htcondor.org/) and other distributed computing technologies, the OSPool is designed to support high throughput workloads that consist of large ensembles of independent computations.

 <hr>